-Our net losses were \$134.0 million and \$140.7 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$459.3 million.
+Our net losses were \$69.6 million and \$134.0 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$528.9 million.
 Substantially all of our operating losses have resulted from costs incurred in connection with our development programs and from commercial and general and administrative costs associated with our operations.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
-We expect our research and development expenses to significantly increase in connection with our additional clinical trials of setmelanotide and development of any other product candidates we may choose to pursue.
+We expect our research and development of any other product candidates we may choose to pursue.
 In addition, having obtained marketing approval for IMCIVREE, we will incur significant sales, marketing and outsourced manufacturing expenses.
 We will incur additional costs associated with operating as a public company, including as a result of no longer qualifying as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.

 Our ability to become profitable depends upon our ability to generate revenue.
-To date, we have not generated any revenue from setmelanotide, and we do not know when, or if, we will generate any revenue.
+To date, we have not generated any significant revenue from setmelanotide.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to:

-- commercialize setmelanotide by building a commercial organization and/or entering into collaborations with third parties; and - ensure setmelanotide is available to patients; - achieve market acceptance of setmelanotide in the medical community and with third-party payors. - continue to initiate and successfully complete later-stage clinical trials that meet their clinical endpoints; - continue to initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approvals for setmelanotide as a treatment for obesity caused by genetic deficiencies affecting the MC4R pathway; and - successfully manufacture or contract with others to manufacture setmelanotide.
+- commercialize setmelanotide by building a commercial organization and/or entering into collaborations with third parties; - ensure setmelanotide is available to patients; - achieve market acceptance of setmelanotide in the medical community and with third-party payors; - continue to initiate and successfully complete later-stage clinical trials that meet their clinical endpoints; - continue to initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approvals for setmelanotide as a treatment for obesity caused by genetic deficiencies affecting the MC4R pathway; and - successfully manufacture or contract with others to manufacture setmelanotide.

 Absent our entering into collaboration or partnership agreements, we expect to incur significant sales and marketing costs as we prepare to commercialize setmelanotide.
-Even though IMCIVREE is FDA approved for chronic weight management in patients 6 years of age and older with obesity due to POMC, PCSK1 or LEPR deficiencies, and even if we successfully complete our pivotal and other clinical trials and setmelanotide is approved for commercial sale in additional indications, setmelanotide may not be a commercially successful drug.
+Even though IMCIVREE is FDA approved for chronic weight management in patients 6 years of age and older with obesity due to POMC, PCSK1 or LEPR deficiencies confirmed by genetic testing and authorized in the EU and Great Britain for the treatment of obesity and the control of hunger associated with genetically confirmed loss-of-function biallelic POMC including PCSK1, deficiency or biallelic LEPR deficiency in adults and children 6 years of age and above, and even if we successfully complete our pivotal and other clinical trials and setmelanotide is approved for commercial sale in additional indications, setmelanotide may not be a commercially successful drug.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate product revenue, we will not become profitable and will be unable to continue operations without continued funding.